Paris in World War I: Daily life

 Reliable sources of electricity and heat for the city population was another urgent need; the major coal mines of northern France were to the north behind the German lines.
-The problem was especially urgent during the bitterly cold winter of 1916–17, when temperatures fell to seven degrees below zero Celsius.
+The problem was especially urgent during the bitterly cold winter of 1916–17 (Turnip Winter, when temperatures fell to seven degrees below zero Celsius.
 The municipality reserved supplies of coal for the elderly, the unemployed, and the families of mobilized soldiers; they were permitted a fifty kilogram sack of coal every forty days for a payment of 4.75 francs.
 Shortages of coal also limited the generation of electricity, and sometimes the tram lines could not operate for lack of power.

 As men were drafted into the army, women frequently took their place, first as teachers and ticket clerks on the metro and tramways, then for factory working.
 By 1916, they were driving streetcars; on June 1, 1917, the first women mail carriers began delivering letters in the 10th and 17th arrondissements.
 Parisian fashions were modified for the benefit of working women; skirts were made shorter, and corsets were made less tight.
 New words entered the French language: a factrice for a woman postman; a conductrice for a woman tram driver, and a munitionnette for a woman working in a munitions factory.

-The first business school for women, the Ècole de Haute Enseignement Commercial, opened on December 2, 1915.
+The first business school for women, the École supérieure de commerce in Paris opened on December 2, 1915.

 While the government stressed efficiency and the maximization of supplies for the army, the working class was largely committed to a traditional sense of consumer rights, whereby it was the duty of the government to provide the basic food, housing and fuel for the city.
-There was also a sense that hoarding and profiteering were evils that citizens should organize to combat.
+There was also a sense that hoarding and War profiteering were evils that citizens should organize to combat.